rohitraj1609/alpha-strategy-trend-builder/README.md

 # Alpha Strategy: Trend Detection and Trade Strategy Builder

 ## Overview
-This repository contains our project for the IIT Bombay Techfest Hackathon, sponsored by Dhan App, where we secured **3rd Runner-up** position.
+This repository contains our project for the Hackathon Techfest Hackathon, sponsored by Dhan App, where we secured **3rd Runner-up** position.

 Our problem statement, **Alpha Strategy: Trend Detection and Trade Strategy Builder**, aimed to develop a robust trading strategy using historical price data to maximize alpha while maintaining an optimal balance between risk and reward.